nf-core/variantbenchmarking/README.md

 ### Ensemble (majority rule) approch to prepare truth variants:

-When a "Gold Standard" (a known, 100% accurate list of variants) is not available, you can create a Proxy Ground Truth by looking for agreement between different tools.
-This is known as a Majority Rule system.This method assumes that if multiple independent variant callers identify the same mutation, it is more likely to be a real biological variant rather than a technical error from a single pipeline.
+When a "Gold Standard" (a high-confidence, validated set of variants) is not available, you can create a Proxy Ground Truth by looking for agreement between different tools.
+This is Majority Rule approach  assumes that if multiple independent variant callers identify the same mutation, it is more likely to be a real biological variant rather than a technical error from a single pipeline.
 Only variants found by at least the minimum number of callers specified in your threshold are kept as the "truth" for the final benchmark.

 If the $--ensemble/_truth$ threshold is set higher than 0, the pipeline performs the following steps: